Clatterford End, Stanford Rivers: Train

 The nearest station to Clatterford End is Epping which is served by the Central line.
-The closest National Rail service is from Harlow Town, which is served by the West Anglia Main Line and is operated by Abellio Greater Anglia.
+The closest National Rail service is from Harlow Town, which is served by the West Anglia Main Line and is operated by Greater Anglia.

 Previously, the nearest station was Blake Hall (which lies between North Weald and Ongar stations), opened by the Great Eastern Railway on 1 April 1865, serving principally as a goods yard carrying agricultural produce from the nearby farms into London.
-Steam locomotives operated by British Railways for the Underground ran a shuttle service from Epping to Ongar, stopping at Blake Hall, from 1949 until 1957, when the line was electrified and taken over by the Underground's Central line.
+Steam locomotives operated by British Railways for the London Underground ran a shuttle service from Epping to Ongar, stopping at Blake Hall, from 1949 until 1957, when the line was electrified and taken over by the Underground's Central line.
 On 18 April 1966 the goods yard was closed and Blake Hall became a dedicated passenger station.
 On 17 October 1966, Sunday services were withdrawn.

 London Underground closed the station on 31 October 1981 due to a lack of custom.
 Some reports state that since the station was located a considerable distance from any substantial settlement, 17 passengers used it a day, making it the quietest on the entire London Underground network.
 Although the building remained, the platform was removed by LT when they heard that, despite the formal closure, some trains were still dropping off passengers.
 The platform has now been reinstated, though the building is now a privately owned house.

 The Epping Ongar Railway now runs the line.
 The owner lives in the former station.
 Passengers on the heritage line can no longer alight at the station, but the train, on occasions stops outside the station to provide an experience of the original journey trains on the line would take.
 The line and surrounding area featured on a Michael Portillo's Great British Railway Journeys in 2012.
 The former station is visible from the bridge next to the converted station house.